spo0ds/Journey-to-become-a-Blockchain-Engineer/Day18/Day18.md

 Now like I said NTFs are just a token standard.You can actually do them much more than just be art.You can give them stats.You can make them battle.You can do really unique things with them.You can do pretty much whatever you want with them but right now the easiest way to think about it and the most popular way is by calling them art or some type of collectible or just anything that's unique.

-They've been getting ton and buzz recently because we've been seening more and more these being sold at insane prices like we saw AXIE INFINITY sold nine plots of their unique land for $1.5 million.We also saw the original creator of the NEON CAT sold for like 300 ETH.Like I said they're just tokens that are deployed on a smart contract platform and you can view them on different NFT platforms like [opensea](https://opensea.io/).This is the NFT marketplace that let people buy and sell them.You obviously can do that without the marketplaces because it's a decentralized but they help and give a good UI.So that's the basic gist of it.
+They've been getting ton of buzz recently because we've been seening more and more these being sold at insane prices like we saw AXIE INFINITY sold nine plots of their unique land for $1.5 million.We also saw the original creator of the NEON CAT sold for like 300 ETH.Like I said they're just tokens that are deployed on a smart contract platform and you can view them on different NFT platforms like [opensea](https://opensea.io/).This is the NFT marketplace that let people buy and sell them.You obviously can do that without the marketplaces because it's a decentralized but they help and give a good UI.So that's the basic gist of it.

 **ERC-721**